Premier League clubs ranked for waiting time since last major trophy

-Tottenham host Brentford in the Carabao Cup semi-final, live on Sky Sports this Tuesday - but how long has it been since your club won a major trophy?
+Tottenham beat Brentford in the Carabao Cup semi-final to edge closer to a major trophy but how long has it been since your Premier League side last won silverware?

-The Championship underdogs are hunting their first ever major silverware, while Jose Mourinho is looking to end Spurs' 13-year hiatus without a trophy.
-So which top-flight trophy cabinets have been locked the longest?
+Moussa Sissoko and Heung-Min Son earned a 2-0 semi-final win over Brentford that boosts Jose Mourinho's hopes of ending Spurs' 13-year hiatus without a trophy.

 *Excludes Charity/ Community Shield, Intertoto Cup and Full Members' Cup